tetherless-world/ontology-engineering/oe2020/beer-advisor/index.md

 <li>Anna Yaroslaski (yarosa2 at rpi dot edu) </li>
 Anna Yaroslaski is a Computer Science undergratuate student at Rensselaer Polytechnic Institute.
 She is currently only 20 years old so she does not drink beer, but she enjoys working on this project reguardless.
 <li>Marcelo de Castro Fernandes (decasm3 at rpi dot edu) </li>
+Marcelo de Castro is a current Electrical Engineer PhD student at Rensselaer Polytechnic Institute who is expected to graduate in Spring 2022.
+He enjoys beers of all kinds and he wishes every day was Oktoberfest.
 <li>Sam Stouffer (stoufs2 at rpi dot edu) </li>
 </ul>